Open-EO/openeo-udf-python-to-r/README.md

 - `data` could be `c(1, 2, 3)`
 - `names(data)` would be `c("r", "g", "b")`
-- Exeucting the example above would return `3`
+- Executing the example above would return `3`

 ##### Setup and Teardown